-- API KEY and API Secret- This is where you'll be able to enter the API credentials from you ShipStation account.
+- API KEY and API Secret - This is where you'll be able to enter the API credentials from your ShipStation account.
 Without your API credentials, Zentail cannot communicate with ShipStation.

-- Pull in Cancel Status- This allows you to cancel an order on ShipStation and have that "cancelled" status automatically flow into Zentail.
-This usually results in Zentail cancelling the order on the Channel/Marketplace too.- It is recommended that you keep this option de-selected (unchecked) and to cancel any orders directly on Zentail.
-If you cancel an order on Zentail, that update gets sent to the Channel/Marketplace and to ShipStation.
+- Pull in Cancel Status - This allows you to cancel an order on ShipStation and have that "cancelled" status automatically flow into Zentail.
+This usually results in Zentail cancelling the order on the Channel/Marketplace too.
+Important Note: It is recommended that you keep this option de-selected (unchecked) and instead you cancel any orders directly on Zentail.
+If you cancel an order on Zentail, that update will automatically be sent to the Channel/Marketplace and to ShipStation.

-- Sending Channel Data- This allows Zentail to send the Channel Name (like "Amazon") and the the Channel Order ID into ShipStation.
-This is sent into Custom 1 and Custom 2 fields on ShipStation- It is recommended that you have this option selected (checked).- The only reason to keep it unchecked is if you are already using the Custom 1 or Custom 2 fields on ShipStation for another purpose.
+- Sending Channel Data - This allows Zentail to send the Channel Name (e.g. "Amazon") and the the Channel Order ID into ShipStation.
+This is sent into Custom 1 and Custom 2 fields on ShipStation.
+It is recommended that you have this option selected (checked).
+The only reason to keep it unchecked is if you are already using the Custom 1 or Custom 2 fields on ShipStation for another purpose.

-- Title- This is what you'd like this integration to be called, like "My ShipStation"
+- Title - This is what you'd like this integration to be called, for example "My ShipStation".

-- Channels- This allows you to select what channels will have their orders sent to ShipStation by Zentail
+- Channels - This allows you to select which channels will have their orders sent to ShipStation by Zentail.

-- Store ID- This is the ShipStation Store where your orders will be sent in to by Zentail.- In most cases, this is the Manual Store that you've created on ShipStation for your Zentail orders.
+- Store ID - This is the ShipStation Store where your orders will be sent to by Zentail.
+In most cases, this is the Manual Store that you've created on ShipStation for your Zentail orders.